 Updated for 2023

-Moving is always chaotic.
+Moving in Ottawa is always chaotic.
 However, when you add a “survival kit” to your moving checklist, you’ll make the transition to your new home as low-stress, efficient, and safe as possible.
 Deciding on what to keep with you before moving can be a hard thing to do.